papinet/papiNet-API/1.0.0/order-status.md

 }
 ```

-We have prepared the scenario A on the order `1002`.
+We have prepared the scenario B on the order `1002`.

 #### Step 1 of Scenario B